amanbedi1/Moments/README.md

 # Moments

 ## Introduction
-A web application which allows users to post, create, delete or update interesting events that happended in their lives.
+A fully responsive web application which allows users to post, create, delete or update interesting events that happended in their lives.
 This application is made using
 <ol>
 <li>React.js</li>